MetPX/sarracenia/doc/Prog.rst

 * The strange choice of *parent* as a place for storing settings is puzzling to people.
   *parent* instance variable becomes *options*,  *self.parent* becomes *self.o*

-* plural event callbacks replace singular ones.  on_messages replaces on_message
+* plural event callbacks replace singular ones.  on_filter replaces on_message

 * messages are just python dictionaries. fields defined by json.loads( v03 payload format ) messages only contain the actual fields, no settings or other things...